ThePhD/ThePhD.github.io/_posts/2019-11-23-Unreconstructible Ranges.markdown

 I didn't think I would ever pull something out of consideration for C++, especially something as useful as _`reconstructible-range`_.
 But compromising the design for a handful of ranges that exhibited special behavior was not acceptable to me.
 It was especially sad to me to require everyone to include/import `<ranges>`.
 Sure, this means `view::drop`, `view::take`, and other C++20 ranges might not get any reconstructible benefits from now until the end of time.
 Or -- as is currently being discussed -- maybe those benefits will be allowed for certain range adaptors, but strictly pinned to specific class types like `std::basic_string_view` and `std::span` only.

 I dislike the "specific types blessed here" option as well, because it reminds me of `std::invoke`.
 Specifically, `std::reference_wrapper` is blessed by `std::invoke` in the Standard's wording to behave like a "real reference" when performing overload resolution.
 Unfortunately, any other reference-wrapper type in your code base is essentially verboten and does not receive the same treatment.
 It may look, smell, and feel like a `std::reference_wrapper`, but it's not allowed.
-This means you `vector<int>*` + `int index` reference type?
+This means your `vector<int>*` + `int index` reference type?
 Doesn't work.
 Your pointer-bit-stealing reference type?
 Also doesn't work.

 `std::invoke`'s solution for `std::reference_wrapper` is non-generic.
 It does not scale and it's utterly worthless for the ecosystem as a whole: a small bandage on a much larger problem.
 Whatever they figure for `view::take` and `view::drop` might not be generic and might not scale at all.
 It could result in clean interfaces for the standard's own types (`std::span`, `std::string_view`), but throw you the middle finger for your own types (`llvm::StringRef`, `Corrade::ArrayView`, `my::md_span`).
 That really sucks, but in the grand scheme of things?